MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [preprocess]: #preprocess

 The [preprocess endpoint](#preprocess-endpoint) takes a proposed set of operations for which we'll need to [clearly specify examples for different transactions](#operations-docs).
 It assures they can be [converted into transactions](#inverted-operations-map) and it returns an input that is needed for the [metadata](#metadata) phase during which we can gather info on-chain.
-In our case, this is just the sender's public key.
+In our case, this is just the sender's public key+token_id.

 #### Metadata

 [metadata]: #metadata

-The [metadata endpoint](#metadata-endpoint) takes the senders public key and returns which nonce to use for transaction construction.
+The [metadata endpoint](#metadata-endpoint) takes the senders public key+token_id and returns which nonce to use for transaction construction.

 #### Payloads